RESEARCH STARTER

 The concept of “moral turpitude” can be traced to a Middle English expression term with Latin roots that means “shame” and connotes immoral behavior.
 In modern legal parlance, moral turpitude suggests behavior that is evil in and of itself and not merely because it is prohibited by law.
 For example, drunk driving is not a crime of moral turpitude, but drunk driving without a license is.
 An elusive concept related more to cultural concepts of sin than statutory law, moral turpitude is sometimes associated with the sins outlined in the Christian Bible's Old Testament’s Ten Commandments.

 In Section 212(a) of the Immigration and Nationality Act (I.N.A.; or 8 U.S.C. § 1182a), the grounds for inadmissibility for American Visas and Green Cards are explained.
 Among the criteria are crimes of moral turpitude.
-However, the law fails to fully define the parameters of crimes that fit the moral turpitude classification.
-The ambiguity in the meaning of the term has allowed US immigration officers a wide latitude to exclude or deport persons whom they personally dislike, including those presumed to engage in victimless crimes, such as consensual sexual conduct and substance abuse.
+However, the law long failed to fully define the parameters of crimes that fit the moral turpitude classification.
+The ambiguity in the meaning of the term allowed US immigration officers a wide latitude to exclude or deport persons whom they personally dislike, including those presumed to engage in victimless crimes, such as consensual sexual conduct and substance abuse.
 The definition generally used was developed from the opinions of members of the Board of Immigration Appeals.
 These crimes include but are not limited to murder, voluntary and involuntary manslaughter, most sex crimes (rape, incest, sexual assault, bigamy, and similar), spousal or child abuse, animal fighting, kidnapping, theft, fraud, conspiracy, and robbery.

 Categories of Crimes